 - Intravenous fluids and nutrition

 Research shows that therapeutic hypothermia is a possible treatment for babies who suffer brain damage from birth asphyxia.
 The treatment, also referred to as therapeutic cooling, involves cooling the baby’s body temperature to about 91 degrees F (33.5 degrees C) for up to 72 hours.
-This is shown to protect the baby’s brain from damage during the second stage of asphyxia when normal blood flow and oxygen are restored to the brain if treatment is started within 6 hours after birth.
+This is shown to protect the baby’s brain from damage during the second stage of asphyxia by restoring normal blood flow and oxygen.
+For this treatment to be successful, medical professionals must begin treatment within 6 hours after birth.